 This is the list of countries members of the Co-operative Research Programme in 2016-2020

 English, PDF, 183kb

 Agricultural research fellowship award grants and international conferences sponsorships of the Co-operative Research Programme (CRP): Biological Resource Management for Sustainable Agricultural Systems; advice for applicants for funding.

 The research themes of the Co-operative Research Programme (CRP) for international agricultural research funding opportunities, fellowships and conferences.

-These guidelines published within the framework of the Scheme for the Application of International Standards for Fruit and Vegetables established by OECD in 1962.
-They include explanatory notes and illustrations to facilitate the uniform interpretation of the Shallots Standard.
-This book illustrates the standard text and demonstrates the quality parameters on high quality photographs.
-It therefore is a valuable tool for the inspection authorities, professional bodies and traders interested in international trade in Cherries.
+This brochure is published within the framework of the Scheme for the Application of International Standards for Fruit and Vegetables established by OECD in 1962.
+It comprises explanatory notes and illustrations to facilitate the uniform interpretation of the Cherries Standard.
+This brochure illustrates the standard text and demonstrates the quality parameters on high quality photographs.
+Thus it is a valuable tool for the inspection authorities, professional bodies and traders interested in international trade in Cherries.